Backstage, Port and Cortex: Three Paths to the IDP

 Conclusion

-IDPs are useful for teams that grew past the point where “ask on Slack” works.
-Choice between Backstage, Port, and Cortex depends on resources, culture, and ambition — Backstage for who can invest in platform and wants control, Port for speed and pragmatism, Cortex for measurable technical discipline.
-Avoiding the trap of a pretty portal without real content is the most important advice.
-Value is in content and workflows, not in UI.
+IDPs are useful for teams that have grown past the point where “ask on Slack” works.
+The choice between Backstage, Port, and Cortex depends on resources, culture, and ambition: Backstage for who can invest in platform and wants full control; Port for speed and pragmatism; Cortex for measurable technical discipline.
+Value is in content and executable workflows, not in the interface — installing a pretty portal without real content is the most expensive mistake a platform team can make.